xu2333/xu2333.github.io/_posts/2015-7-6-Web-Hearthstone.md

 title: Web Hearthstone -- Browser/Server Game Design
 ---

-To be honest, if Hearthstone was a web game, it would definitely attract more players for convenience.
+To be honest, if Hearthstone was a web game, it would definitely attract more players because of convenience.

 During my course of Browser/Server Architecture Software Design, I came up with this idea in a sudden moment.
-Since our group of two directly used the screenshots as cards, there are no need for art designer.
-We both became programmer.
+Since our group of two directly used the screenshots as cards, there is no need for art designer.
+We both became programmers.

 Our Apache server was located on my computer, supporting register, log-in, ranking list and card appreciation.
 The communications were implemented through Web Socket.
 All the data were stored in MySQL.